viperproject/diodon-artifact/README.md

 - `refinement_bug.patch`: adds an extra I/O operation to send the agent secret over the network which violates the refinement of the security protocol
 - `logging_eph_priv_key_bug.patch`: logs the Core instance containing the private key field to show a violation of I/O independence
 - `logging_shared_secret_bug.patch`: logs the Core instance containing the shared secret field to show a violation of I/O independence
-- `alias_arguments_bug.patch`: leaks a pointer to a Core instance field to the App so it can be passed as an argument to a Core API function, thus resulting in non-disjoint arguments to the Core API function call
+- `alias_arguments_bug.patch`: leaks a pointer to a Core instance field to the App, so it can be passed as an argument to a Core API function, thus resulting in non-disjoint arguments to the Core API function call
 - `write_core_state_bug.patch`: leaks a pointer to a core instance field to the App which is then modified in the App, violating the Core instance invariant
 - `read_core_state_bug.patch`: leaks a pointer to a Core instance field to the App which is then read in the App, violating the Core instance invariant
 - `concurrency_leak_core.patch`: leaks a parameter to a Core API function to a new thread spawned in the Core